 Counselling can roughly be divided into two categories:

-- A social worker basically counsels groups or individuals who need assistance in areas of their social life.
+- A social worker counsels groups or individuals who need assistance in areas of their social life.
 Family counselling, career counselling and marriage counselling are examples of this.

 - Psychotherapists work with individuals to help them overcome psychological issues or explore the deeper regions of consciousness.